Sound Prompter

 Requirements

-NVIDIA GPU with at least 10 to 12GB VRAM
+• NVIDIA GPU (2xxx series or newer) with at least 10 to 12GB VRAM

 Workflow

-Click “Generate Audio”.
+• Click “Generate Audio”.
 On the first invocation this might take up to a minute to initialize as the AI model needs to be loaded and the video frames have to be rendered.
 Once this is done you can iterate on it with different prompts and settings much faster.
+As long as you only change prompts but not the duration / underlying layer or clips, no preprocessing needs to be done (much faster).

-Once the computation is done the created audio file (.wav) is added to your project and timeline above the effect layer (in the unregistered plugin version the file will contain some gaps and beep sounds).
+• Once the computation is done the created audio file (.wav) is written to <home>/Blace Plugins/Sound Prompter Generated Audio and added to your composition above the effect layer.
+In the unregistered plugin version the file will contain some gaps and beep sounds.

 Parameters